home-assistant/addons/zwave_js/DOCS.md

 You must configure four different security keys via `s0_legacy_key`, `s2_access_control_key`, `s2_authenticated_key`, and `s2_unauthenticated_key` in order to use all of the secure inclusion methods (S0 and S2).
+If you plan to only use S0 security (not recommended if you have devices that support S2), only the `s0_legacy_key` is necessary.
+If your network doesn't require security at all, these configuration options are not needed at all.

 If you are coming from a previous version of `zwave-js`, your key is likely stored in the `network_key` configuration option.
 When the addon is first started, the key will be migrated